azarketa/Thermodynamics-theoretical-pills/source/index.rst

 ==================================================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
    :caption: Introduction:

-   What is this cousre about? <Introduction>
+   What is this course about? <Introduction>

 .. toctree::
    :maxdepth: 4